Shirley R. Steinberg: Education

 Steinberg received two degrees from the University of Lethbridge, Alberta, Canada, a B.Ed in English language and arts education in 1987 and a M.Ed in 1991.
 In 1997, she received her Ph.D. in curriculum and instruction from Pennsylvania State University.

 Professional career

 With her partner Joe L. Kincheloe, Steinberg founded The Paulo and Nita Freire International Project for Critical Pedagogy (freireproject.org) at McGill University.
 After Kincheloe's death, the project transformed into a digital archive of global initiatives on critical pedagogy.
 Steinberg serves as the project's executive director.

 She was the founding director of The Werklund Foundation's Youth Leadership Centre (YLC), launched in the Werklund School for Education at the University of Calgary, July 2011-March 2014.
-From 2015-2017, she directed the Institute for Youth and Community Research at the University of the West of Scotland.
+From 2015 to 2017, she directed the Institute for Youth and Community Research at the University of the West of Scotland.

 Steinberg is the Managing Editor of The International Journal of Critical Pedagogy and with Kincheloe, a founding editor and now consulting editor of Taboo: The Journal of Culture and Education.